srinivasyadav18/xapian-gsoc-plan/proposal.rst

         Rewrap the go code(which does conversions before passing to the that particular function) in to wrapper for enums using swig %insert(go_wrapper).(https://github.com/srinivasyadav18/xapian-gsoc-plan/blob/master/example.i#L51)

-      * Go doesnt support constructors but this can be done using an extra helper that function takes an slice of interfaces which swig does by default during the wrapping but this should be done explicitly when re-wrapped. interface{} in golang means any type.
-Slice of interfaces mean collection of interfaces quantity known at runtime(resizable array).
+      * Go does not support constructors but this can be done with an extra helper function that takes an slice of interfaces which swig does by default during the wrapping but this should be done explicitly when re-wrapped. interface{} in golang means any type.
+Slice of interfaces mean collection of interfaces(resizable array).
         Go supports variable number of arguments of different type to functions as func myfun(a ...interface{}) which is used during constructor and function overloading.

       * Go suppots Iterators by natural syntax using channels and convential methods such as Iter.Next().

-        1. Using channels one could use for-range construct. for i := range container.Iter(){
+        1. Using channels one could use for-range construct.

+        for i := range container.Iter(){
           i.GetData() // methods to get information from the iterator at that position.
         }

         2. Using methods such as Iter.Next() as used in Go lang standard library (Container List https://golang.org/pkg/container/list/).

         Both standard method /* for iter.Next(){ ... code } */ and /* for-range construct would be made available for user